 In Florida, finding a mobile home for sale with land is not an easy thing to do but with thorough research, this can be achieved.
 To avoid going through this rigorous process, we included a list of mobile home parks with land in this article.
 These types of mobile home parks are called resident-owned mobile home parks (ROC), or co-op communities.

-What is Resident-owned Mobile Home Park
+What is a Resident-owned Mobile Home Park

 Resident-owned mobile home parks and communities, or manufactured home co-ops, are ownership interests in the entire community.
 Your manufactured home does not sit on a piece of land, known as fee simple in traditional real estate.
 Instead, your ownership is comparable to owning a share of the entire community, and the monthly fee is generally half of the lot rent fee paid on a land lease basis for those homes without shares.

 In addition to conventional real estate, cooperative properties are listed on the Multiple Listing Service.
 You can gain massive exposure when purchasing or selling a manufactured home that is part of a co-op, whether you are looking to sell your manufactured home or searching for your next one.

 The purchase price of the property is relatively low, so your taxes are not as high as on real property.
 If you are a Florida resident, you can homestead the property, resulting in a significant reduction in real estate taxes.
 Disability and other qualifying reductions include real estate tax credits.
 To see if this exists in your specific situation make sure to consult a tax professional.

 A resident-owned community (ROC) is operated by a non-profit corporation called a cooperative.
 Each household is a Member of the cooperative, which manages the business and owns the land.
 In a ROC, members own their own homes as well as an equal share of the land beneath the entire neighborhood.
 There are several advantages of ROC which include but are not limited to;